mnemnion/ggg/README.md

 Let's steer away from things like `1.5`, though.
 That's not as literal as it looks.
 Similarly, you can't just up and say `25` in a literal.
 How many bits is `25`?
 Nope.
 You get binary, hex, and base-64.

+These literals are **conservative** in all cases.
+A single numeral in binary specifies one bit, hexidecimal specifies 4, and base-64 specifies six.
+Naturally, null values in the highest significance are valid: we are doing recognition, not arithmetic.

 `0%` is reserved for representing literal floating point data, if we can design a syntax that is both readable and bit-identical in all cases.

 Literal data can be anything, but forsooth it is often strings, and often those strings are ASCII.
 We provide some sugar for this eventuality. `«a literal string»` may contain anything printable in the lower 127, including line feeds and tabs, because I'm feeling generous.
 It would be perverse, I feel, to provide the rest of Latin-1 in what is already a weird (if eminently well established) way to map numbers to glyphs on screen.
 For one thing, a string, as defined here, cannot contain its delimiting characters.
 For how many languages, dear Reader, can we say the same?